Save the habitat for the Black-faced spoonbills and other migratory waterbirds!

 - by: Wetland Forum

-- target: Mayor and City Council of Fukuoka, Japan
+- recipient: Mayor and City Council of Fukuoka, Japan

 Wetland Forum is a conservation NGO dedicated to the protection of wildlife habitats in Hakata Bay, Fukuoka, Japan through public awareness and on-site conservation activities.